hpi-epic/jcch-dbgen/reference/README.txt

 d.
 QGEN Parameter Generation
   The qgen paramter sets are produced using the cmd_qgen_sf<n> files, where
-  <n> matches the scale factor being validated.
+  <n> matches the jcch_scale factor being validated.
 The resulting files will
   be produced in the current working directory.
 The generated files will be of the form subparam_<nnn>, where <nnn> identifies a particular qgen subsituttion set.